How To Manage Adverse Weather Absence

 Adverse weather such as flooding or snow can cause various headaches for employers including: absence or lateness due to travel disruptions; the closure of nurseries or schools leading to childcare problems for employees and health and safety concerns.

-An Adverse Weather Policy is a must as it removes any confusion about what you expect from your employee’s in terms of notification of absence and manages their expectations about what will happen in terms of recording the absence and payment if they don’t make it into work.
+My tips will help you remove any confusion about what you expect from your employee’s in terms of notification of absence and manages their expectations about what will happen in terms of recording the absence and payment if they don’t make it into work.

 My Top Tips